 Lowey Dannenberg, P.C.
 Announces Filing of Securities Class Action Lawsuit Against Bellus Health Inc. on Behalf of Investors Who Acquired Shares from September 19, 2019 to July 5, 2020 and Encourages Investors to Inquire About the Lead Plaintiff…

-/EIN News/ -- NEW YORK, April 07, 2021 (GLOBE NEWSWIRE) -- Lowey Dannenberg P.C., a preeminent law firm in obtaining redress for consumers and investors, announces the filing of a securities class action in the United States District Court for the Southern District of New York on behalf of investors who purchased or otherwise acquired common stock of Bellus Health, Inc. ("Bellus" or "Company") (NASDAQ: BLU) from September 19, 2019 through July 5, 2020, inclusive (the "Class Period").
-The class action alleges violations of federal securities laws.
+/EIN News/ -- NEW YORK, April 13, 2021 (GLOBE NEWSWIRE) -- Lowey Dannenberg P.C., a preeminent law firm in obtaining redress for consumers and investors, announces the filing of a securities class action in the United States District Court for the Southern District of New York on behalf of investors who purchased or otherwise acquired common stock of Bellus Health, Inc. ("Bellus" or "Company") (NASDAQ: BLU) from September 19, 2019 through July 5, 2020, inclusive (the "Class Period").
+If you lost more than $300,000 in Bellus, you should contact the Firm.

 Bellus is a clinical-stage biopharmaceutical company whose lead product is BLU-493, which is being developed for the treatment of chronic cough and other afferent hypersensitization related disorders.